 Check the recipe of Piccolo latte.

-If you are a fan of Cuban coffee flavors, Cortadito right up there with the finest taste and texture.
+If you are a fan of Cuban coffee flavors, Cortadito is right up there with the finest taste and texture.
 Most of the Cuban coffees add espuma, a trademark sweet flavor.
 A great flavor that you can brew at home.